Hello Friends, Today we will learn about “How we can redirect visitors to our HTTP website to HTTPS“.

 ~ rewrite (which contains rules)

-~ rules (which contains one or more rule sections)
+~ rules (which contain one or more rule sections)

 2 thoughts on “HTTP to HTTPS Redirection Automatically Using .htaccess and web.config”